JayDaley/tao/Participating in IETF Meetings.md

 Finally, please note there are many people who have been very active and very productive in the IETF who have never attended an IETF meeting, and you should not feel obligated to come to an IETF meeting in order to contribute.

-## <a id="expect">What to Expect From Other Participants</a>
-Those that participate onsite will generally do a lot of work during the week, as well as a fair amount of socializing as socializing is highly conducive to collaboration.

-At IETF meetings people dress how they want, which for most people is 'casual comfort', though a few wear suits.
-The meetings team aim to keep room temperature at 22°C/71°F but this is not always possible and it is a safe bet to bring a sweater or other covering just in case.

-IETFers in general are very approachable.
-Never be afraid to approach someone and introduce yourself.
-Also, don't be afraid to ask questions, especially when it comes to jargon and acronyms.
-Hallway conversations are very important.
-A lot of very good work gets done by people who talk together between meetings and over lunches and dinners.
-Every minute of the IETF can be considered work time (much to some people's dismay).

-## <a id="notexpect">What Not to Expect From Other Participants</a>
-Occasionally, a participant can cross the line into rudeness or other unacceptable behavior.
-To build a climate in which people of many different backgrounds are treated with dignity, decency, and respect, the IETF has an [anti-harassment policy](https://www.ietf.org/blog/ietf-anti-harassment-policy), a [code of conduct](https://www.rfc-editor.org/info/bcp54), and an [Ombudsteam](https://www.ietf.org/contact/ombudsteam) that you can reach out to.

-An IETF meeting and the plenary session in particular, is not a place for vendors to try to sell their wares.
-People can certainly answer questions about their company and its products, but bear in mind that the IETF is not a trade show.

 # <a id="registering">Registering for the Meeting</a>
 To participate in an IETF meeting, either onsite or remote, you have to register and pay a registration fee.
 If you cannot afford the online registration fee, you can apply for a fee waiver to then apply during the registration process.
 There are different fee schedules for early-bird, latecomers, single-day passes, and so on.
 The general registration fee covers all of the week's meetings, except the [Hackathon](#hackathon), [Social Event](#social-event), and [ANRW](#anrw), which all need separate registration and sometimes payment.
 Generally this can all be done in one pass through the registration system

 In order to register, you will need an [IETF Datatracker](https://datatracker.ietf.org/accounts/create/) account, which is free to create.
 The email address you use for that account should be the same as the one you use for registration, or you will not be recognised when you attempt to use the remote or onsite participation app.

-You will automatically be subscribed to a meeting-specific announcement list and, unless you opt-out, you will automatically be subscribed to a meeting-specific email list.
-Discussions on the meetings list can be high volume and fairly wide-ranging about meeting-specific issues, but it is also a channel for sharing information that many find useful to understand what is going on during the meeting itself.
-Topics often include information about local mass transit, interesting sites to see, desire to buy or sell a social event ticket, and so on.
-Local experts, people who live in the area, often respond to questions and can be very helpful.

 # <a id="agenda">Agenda for the Week</a>
 The agenda for each meeting is available online on a mobile-friendly web page.
 Please note that changes can happen up to the last minute, such as canceling a WG meeting.
 All of the sessions below are listed on the agenda.